SystemsApproach/tcpcc/design.rst

    :width: 500px
    :align: center

-   Goodput (bytes-per-second delivered end-to-end) realized by two flows running under the same congestion-control algorithm.
+   Goodput (bytes per second delivered end-to-end) realized by two flows running under the same congestion-control algorithm.

 It is also possible to look more closely at these two flows, for